abulkarim2022skipq/nd0191-c1-myreads/README.md

   - selecting the shelf from dropdown
   - dragging the book from one shelf to another
 - new book can be searched from search page and added to main page
+- book can be clicked on to see details

 ## TL;DR